-Research for the School of Radiology
+Radiology Research for the School of Health and Rehabilitation Sciences

 We aim to align our research activity to the key priorities for Diagnostic Imaging and Radiotherapy nationally

-Welcome to the Research Hub for the School of Radiology
+Welcome to the Research Hub for Radiology

-As a relatively new School we are in the process of expanding our research profile following years of experience in postgraduate research in the School of Medical Ultrasound.
+We are in the process of expanding our research profile following years of experience in postgraduate research in the School of Medical Ultrasound.
 We aim to align our research activity to the key priorities for Diagnostic Imaging and Radiotherapy nationally:

 - Delivering technical innovation through enhancing image quality and dose optimisation in digital radiography using dose reference levels and artificial intelligence